balakreshnan/PickAndPlace/nozzleinferencebatch.md

 ```
 import tensorflow as tf
+import keras
+import h5py
 import numpy as np
 from sklearn.datasets import make_classification
 from sklearn.model_selection import train_test_split
+from keras.utils.np_utils import to_categorical

 import pandas as pd

+from keras import backend as K
 ```

 ## define columns and data path